A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Introduction

 where $\hat p$, $\hat V$ are the momentum and potential energy operators while $p$ and $V$ are the corresponding eigenvalues.
 Here $m$ denote mass of the particle.
 So it says that energy has quadratic dependence to momentum $p$ (considering no $p$ dependence in $V$).

 However, relativistically the energy momentum relation looks like

 where $m$ and $c$ are rest mass of the body and speed of light in vacuum respectively.
-For fermions, it shows linear dependence of $E$ on $p$.
-However, this equation contains expression for square of energy and thus to obtain the expression for the Hamiltonian, Dirac proposed an Hamiltonian to be
+So this equation relates square of energy to the square of momentum and demonstrates a linear dependence between $E^2$ and $p^2$.
+In order to obtain the expression for the Hamiltonian in such cases, Dirac proposed an Hamiltonian to be